Designing therapeutic strategies to individualize therapy

 Overview

-It is important to predict which subpopulations will respond to the treatment in order to achieve better therapeutic effect and to avoid toxicity.
-This is the goal of pharmacogenomics and the future of medicine — individualized therapy.
+It is important to identify which subpopulations will respond to the treatment to achieve better therapeutic effect and avoid toxicity.
+At the same time, it also is important to understand why some patients do not respond to, or stop responding to, a given therapy.
+This is the goal of pharmacogenomics and individualized therapy — the future of medicine.